My current low commission realtor picks (October 2025)

 However, it's crucial to understand the challenges and risks associated with this route:

-• Financial considerations: According to a Clever Real Estate study, homes sold by agents typically fetch nearly $50,000 more on average compared to FSBO sales.
+- Financial considerations: According to a Clever Real Estate study, homes sold by agents typically fetch nearly $50,000 more on average compared to FSBO sales.
+This finding is supported by a recent industry study from the National Association of Realtors (NAR), which shows a similar disparity of $55,000.[11]
 Agents can often secure the full asking price or higher, whereas FSBO sellers may need to reduce their initial asking price to attract buyers.

-One effective tool for FSBO sellers is using flat fee MLS companies, which allow you to list your property on the multiple listing service for a fixed fee, usually between $200 to $1,000.
+One effective tool for FSBO sellers is using flat fee MLS companies, which allow you to list your property on the multiple listing service for a fixed fee, usually between $200 and $1,000.

-This approach helps you reach a broad audience of potential buyers, posting your home on Zillow and other top real estate websites – though it's worth noting that flat fee MLS companies typically do not offer additional services like marketing or negotiations.
+This approach helps you reach a broad audience of potential buyers by posting your home on Zillow and other top real estate websites.
+However, it's worth noting that flat fee MLS companies typically don't offer additional services like marketing or negotiations.

 If you're confident in handling showings, negotiations, and the closing process, and aware of the various risks, then selling FSBO with flat fee MLS listing support could be a cost-effective way to sell your home.